-- Amid growing international concern over research misconduct a number of organisations have proposed that Universities and other research institutions should safeguard public confidence in research and their own institution's reputation by formulating guidelines on good research conduct, and instigating clear and fair procedures for investigating allegations of research misconduct.
+Amid growing international concern over reproducibility, data security and research misconduct a number of organisations have proposed that Universities and other research institutions should safeguard public confidence in research and their own institution's reputation by formulating guidelines on good research conduct, and instigating transparent and fair procedures for investigating allegations of research misconduct.
 Increasingly, funding agencies are making it a condition of eligibility for research grants that institutions have in place agreed procedures for governing good research conduct, which have been made known to, and are binding on, all their staff.
-Whilst the principles embodied in such guidelines simply reflect good practice, and will be familiar to the vast majority of researchers, the conscious observance of a published code of conduct is seen as the best preventative measure against research misconduct.
-In formulating this code of conduct and procedures for dealing with research misconduct the University has drawn heavily upon the policies and procedures published by a number of international organisations and funding agencies, including the Research Councils and the Wellcome Trust; a full list of these is appended to the end of the document.
-The most recent review of this document incorporates changes recommended in the Concordat to Support Research Integrity published jointly by the RUK, Welcome Trust and Universities UK, which identifies five commitments that all those engaged with research should be able to demonstrate: - All research is underpinned with common values of rigour and integrity - All research conforms to all ethical, legal and professional obligations incumbent on the work - The University will nurture a research environment that supports research of the highest standards of rigour and integrity - The University will use transparent, robust and fair processes to handle allegations of misconduct
+Whilst the principles embodied in such guidelines simply reflect good practice, and will be familiar to the vast majority of researchers, the conscious adherence to a published code of conduct is seen as the best preventative measure against research misconduct.
+In formulating this code of conduct and procedures for dealing with research misconduct the University has drawn heavily upon the Vitae

+Report on Research Integrity and the policies and procedures published by a number of international organisations (such as, The European Code of Conduct for Research Integrity, Berlin: 2017, and strengthened by The European Consensus Statement, Bonn, 2018) and funding agencies, including the Research Councils and the Wellcome Trust; a full list of these is appended to the end of the document.
+The most recent review of this document incorporates changes recommended in the Vitae Report, the UKRIO Code of Practice for Research and the Concordat to Support Research Integrity published jointly by the RUK, Welcome Trust and Universities UK, which identifies five commitments that all those engaged with research should be able to demonstrate:

-The University will continue to monitor, and where necessary improve, the suitability and appropriateness of the mechanisms in place to provide assurances over the integrity of research.
+- All research is underpinned with common values of rigour and integrity - All research conforms to all ethical, legal and professional obligations incumbent on the work - The University will nurture a research environment by creating a culture and by removing disincentives to support research of the highest standards of rigour and integrity - The University will use transparent, robust and fair processes to handle allegations of misconduct and protect researchers and whistleblowers - The University will continue to monitor, and where necessary improve, the suitability and appropriateness of the mechanisms in place to provide continued assurances over the integrity of research.